 Three Ethernet ports have an IPv4 address assigned, and all the connected cameras are listed.
 In our case, one camera is not accessible because the network settings need to be adjusted, but the camera is listed in the application.

 The camera connected to eth3 has the DHCP enabled.
-If we flush the IP settings of eth3 and assign a new IP address to it, the camera will be listed (discovered) but won't be accessible, because the Jetson is not a DHCP server (in opposition to Windows).
+If we flush the IP settings of the computer's eth3 and assign a new IP address to it, the camera will be listed (discovered) but won't be accessible, because the Jetson is not a DHCP server.

 Photo of the physical setup: